-Kanaan was born on 31st of December 1974, in Salvador, Brazil.
+Kanaan was born on December 31, 1974, in Salvador, Brazil.
 Through the years, he has competed in the various championships all over the world, but most notable results achieved in the US.
 Interestingly, as a boy in Brazil, he was only a fan of cars and racing, competed in some karting events, but never considered a possibility of becoming a professional racing driver.

 Solid results during two years in Europe